leplatrem/blog.mathieu-leplatre.info/content/Dev/self_service.rst

 ------

-You may have noticed that the English in this article is somewhat better than in other articles on this website.
-This is because I used GenAI for proofreading and corrections, and, as you may have guessed, for illustrations too.
-This is the first time I've done this.
-The productivity benefits are attractive, but it doesn't mean I'll always use it from now on.
-I hope it didn't affect the reading experience too much.
+*You may have noticed that the English in this article is somewhat better than in other articles on this website.
+This is because I used GenAI (ChatGPT 4o to name it) for proofreading and corrections, and, as you may have guessed, for illustrations too.
+It doesn't mean I'll always use it in the future.
+I hope it didn't affect the reading experience too much.*